IhorMuliar/Ukraine_Dashboard/README.md

-# Ukraine_Dashboard
+# Python Dashboard with Plotly and Dash
-Ukraine Development Indicators
+Ukraine Development Indicators Dashboard